 \subsection{Experimental Results}

-The main experimental results are presented in Table~\ref{tab:baseline_performance1}.
-Notably, in our model's judgment mechanism, if any investor agent decides to invest, the final output is marked as True - a behavior aligned with real-world scenarios.
-The proposed model significantly outperforms the baseline method across all evaluation metrics except recall, demonstrating its strong effectiveness in predicting the success of early-stage startups.
-In particular, our SimVC-CAS achieves significant improvements in AP@K metrics with AP@10 improving by 25.0\%, AP@20 by 18.8\%, and AP@30 by 13.1\%. \textbf{This demonstrates SimVC-CAS's superior capability in ranking potentially successful startups.
-Notably, the AP@K gains increase as K decreases, indicating that the model has higher confidence in top-ranked results, a property particularly valuable in real-world decision-making.} Further comparative analysis shows that graph-based models - including both traditional GNN approaches (e.g., SHGMNN and GST) and LLM RAG-enhanced variants like GNN-RAG - consistently underperform relative to SimVC-CAS.
-This underscores the importance of explicitly modeling potential investors relationships surrounding startups.
-Additionally, the notably weaker performance of the traditional multi-agent method SSFF further validates the advantage of incorporating multi-decision-maker interaction dynamics over single-decision mechanisms.
+\textbf{The main experimental results \textbf{on the PitchBook dataset} are presented in Table~\ref{tab:baseline_performance1}.} The proposed model significantly outperforms baselines across all evaluation metrics except recall, demonstrating its strong effectiveness in predicting the early-stage startup success.
+In particular, our SimVC-CAS achieves substantial gains on ranking-based metrics, with AP@10 improving by 25.0\%, and AP@30 by 13.1\% relative to the strongest baseline. \textbf{These results highlight SimVC-CAS's superior capability to prioritize and rank startups with high success potential.}

+Further comparative analysis shows that graph-based models, including both traditional GNN approaches (e.g., SHGMNN and GST) and LLM RAG-enhanced variants like GNN-RAG, consistently underperform relative to SimVC-CAS.
+This underscores the importance of explicitly modeling potential investor relationships surrounding startups.
+Additionally, the notably weaker performance of the traditional multi-agent method SSFF further \textbf{validates the advantage of incorporating multi-decision-maker interaction dynamics over single-decision mechanisms.}

 Furthermore, we find that while GNN methods (such as GST) achieve high recall (83.54\%) through aggressive prediction, their precision drops significantly (21.75\%).
 SimVC-CAS demonstrates overwhelming superiority in the most decision-critical AP@10 metric (37.52\% vs 25.71\%, a relative improvement of 46.1\%), with precision and overall F1 scores also significantly outperforming GNN methods.